urbanales/MCC-HEWS/README.md

 - **Input data**: See `data/` directory and script-specific comments for input requirements.

 **Note on Raw Dataset Availability:**
-The main dataset of daily mortality, temperature, and heat warning system status is not publicly available due to privacy and data sharing restrictions.
-Only aggregated data objects and code are provided here to ensure full reproducibility of all analyses presented in the study.
+The original dataset of daily mortality from the study locations is not publicly available due to privacy and data sharing restrictions.
+The exposure-response curve coefficents based on this dataset, obtained via Step 01.
+Data Preparation are provided in data/tmeanperpar.csv.

 ---